Julien Jeanneney — professeur de droit public à l'Université de Strasbourg

 journal

-About the Decision Regarding the “State of Health Emergency”
+About the Decision Regarding “State of Health Emergency”

 PDF